phamsarah/SeniorDesign/readme.md

 - Many deprecated dependencies and sdks in the App code (May cause issues in the future)
 - Editing the date/time when clicking on a certain person looks funky in the App (Problem with "react-native-modal-datetime-picker" library)
 - Lots of warnings about components unmounting/mounting in the App
+- Mike wants location displayed underneath artist name on a calendar pdf.
+- Mike wants to remove AM/PM from the times shown on calendar pdf.
+(May prove slightly difficult ask if required)
+- Confirmation and (Possibly) Invoices are suppose to be sent out on the 20th of the previous month for the next month.
+Currently (I believe) this sends out the current month on the 20th of said month.

 # Useful Resources
 - App Code Documentation